Qiskit/qiskit/docs/how_to/use_optimization_level.rst

     «

-Plot the results
+Plotting the Results
 ================

-In this section you can see the results of the previous examples, considering the depth, the number of gates, the number of cx gates of the previous quantum circuits in different plots.
+In this section, you can visualize the results of the previous examples by considering the depth, the number of gates, and the number of cx gates in different plots for the previous quantum circuits.

 .. testcode::